 First off, I want to get something straight.
-There is a difference between service dogs, emotional support animals and therapy dogs.
-The infographic below outlines the differences between the three types in regards to their protection, public access and tasks.
+There is a difference between service dogs, emotional support animals, and therapy dogs.
+The infographic below outlines the differences between the three types in regard to their protection, public access, and tasks.

 1. Autism Support Dogs

 Autism Support Dogs are especially helpful with children because they are often still learning and in the beginning stages of therapy.
 First off, children with autism have a natural tendency to wander which is especially dangerous as they don’t necessarily understand certain dangers in the world such as cars in the street.
 These support dogs are taught to be able to locate a wandering child and lead the parents to them.
 They are also a preventative measure while in public as the child can be tethered to the dog while the parent controls the dog.
 Autism support dogs can also help prevent or decrease certain repetitive behaviors by either going off of the parent’s command or by recognizing said behavior.
 The dog might put a paw on the child or nudge them to help get them to stop.
 Along with the repetitive behaviors, they can calm and prevent meltdowns as children with autism are a lot more prone to them.
 This is done by providing calming and comforting interactions to the child including applying deep pressure therapy by laying across the child.

 Mobility assistance dogs do just that: they help those who have mobility issues and are one of the more known about service dogs next to guide dogs.
 These pups are able to assist with a variety of tasks including hitting the button for automatic doors, bringing-out-of-reach items, picking up dropped items, and more.
 But this isn't all.
 They can physically assist those who suffer from balance and strength issues but are ambulatory by being a brace for them.